rc-luo/rc-luo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraduate student in Zhejiang University, majoring in computer science.
+I am an (incoming) PhD student at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/) starting at 2022 fall.
+Prior to that, I received my bachelor degree of computer science in [Zhejiang University](https://www.zju.edu.cn/english/).

 My research
 ======
-My research interest includes but not limited to:
+My research interest includes but is not limited to:
   - Distributed optimization,
   - Statistical learning,
   - Privacy-preserving machine learning.